sanger-tol/tolqc/tolqc-api/README.md

 It is defined on the *model* class for that endpoint (see below).
 This is used in several places to identify and fetch the correct classes associated with the endpoint.

+### enums

+Certain endpoints are enums.
+This means that they are primarily identified by a string name, and not an integer id, and are directly addressed as such.

 ## Overview of Directories

 ### model